PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 consumer, and the independent nested selection as the first attention-prefix callback.
 The tuple must remain observation-only because individual children can perform cleanup that is not represented by a positive rewrite counter.

+The phase runner and lowerer helper now return that existing nineteen-slot tuple, and the sole direct call retains it as `_layout_pass_set_2_layout_recovery_prefix_results`.
+The target remains unconsumed.
+The first attention-prefix callback now also returns the nested tuple to its parent invocation, while the attention runner continues to discard its own aggregate result.
+No child, callback, context, ordering, cleanup timing, guard, summary, dependency, public API, or TensorFlow boundary changes with this propagation.